njh/EtherSia/README.md

 - No DHCPv6
 - No Routing or RPL
 - No fragmentation support
-- A single network interface is assumed
 - A single local router on the network is assumed
 - The network prefix length is assumed to be /64

 If you need a more fully functional IPv6 stack, then take a look at [Contiki].

 EtherSia is an IPv6 only library.
-If you are looking for an IPv4 library for ENC28J60, then take a look at [EtherCard].
+If you are looking for an IPv4 library for [ENC28J60], then take a look at [EtherCard].